zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 14. If the *Extra Address Child* set is non-empty, then output *[CS05_EXTRA_ADDR_CHILD]* with the list of name/IP pairs from the set.

-15. If the the *Delegation OOD NS* set is non-empty then for each name server name in the set do:
+15. If the *Delegation OOD NS* set is non-empty then for each name server name in the set do:
     1. Extract all name/IP pairs with that name server name.
     2. Go to next name server name if there are no name/IP pairs for the name.